 - Your initial interviews will be in the college that is hosting you or, occasionally, they might be conducted centrally in the Modern Languages department itself.

-- However, you might also find that other colleges want to interview you in a system we call ‘pooling’.
+- However, you might also find that other colleges want to interview you.
 This means that all the languages tutors across all the colleges can view your application and can request to see you.
 You shouldn’t read anything into this.
 It does not mean that your first college has rejected you.
 It simply means that colleges are keeping lots of options open to them.
 Again, it is another chance for you to show us your best.

 - There will be at least two interviewers in the room.
 They may split the questioning 50/50 or one may take the lead while another takes notes.
 Don’t let this faze you – it’s just policy.
 They will start by introducing themselves and explaining the format of the interview.
 Some might shake your hand.
 Others might not.
 Again, don’t overthink this: whether or not you shake a tutor’s hand will not affect your chance of getting in.